Creating a Simple Plugin

 id = ns("split_layout_left_%widget_id%"),

-plotOutput(ns("plot_%widget_id%")), # Always wrap IDs in ns() and include a %widget_id% attribute
+plotOutput(ns("plot_%widget_id%")), # Always put IDs in ns() with a %widget_id% attribute

 style = "margin:10px 5px; width:50%; border:dashed 1px;"